-Even a baby knows: to get charcoal, they burn wood.
-But if you just put a thick tree branch into a fireplace, you’re unlikely to take out of there a high-quality art tool.
+Even a baby knows: to get charcoal, you burn wood.
+However, if you just put a thick tree branch into a fireplace, you’re unlikely to take it out of there as a high-quality art tool.

-Firstly, the stick will be too fragile.
-The conditions, which are necessary to save its structure in flame, couldn’t be provided at home.
+First, the stick will be too fragile.
+The conditions which are necessary to save its structure in flame can’t be provided at home.

-Secondly, I doubt you’ll choose the right twig.
-Many species of wood don’t have the features, that would allow producing high-quality charcoal.
+Second, I doubt you’ll choose the right twig.
+Many species of wood don’t have the correct features to produce high-quality charcoal.

-And the third important ‘but’: branded charcoal are often manufactured from two components – the main substance in the form of powder and a binder.
-Of course, the process requires special equipment.
+The final important ‘but’: branded charcoal is often manufactured from two components – the main substance in the form of powder and a binder.
+Of course, the mixing process requires special equipment.

 Natural Charcoal Sticks

 These are willow or grape branches heated in a kiln.
-They tend to be fairly thin and long, their shape is slightly irregular.
+They tend to be fairly thin and long with a slightly irregular shape.